nrfconnect/sdk-nrf/samples/bluetooth/peripheral_gatt_dm/README.rst

 .. include:: /includes/tfm.txt

 The sample also requires a device to connect to the peripheral, for example, a phone or a tablet with `nRF Connect for Mobile`_ or `nRF Toolbox`_.

+Overview
+********

+When connected to another device, the sample discovers the services of the connected device and outputs the service information.

 User interface
 **************